-Elasticsearch and Opensearch
+Elasticsearch and OpenSearch

-environment variable or the equivalent configuration property.
+Select the database by setting the CAMUNDA_DATABASE environment variable or the equivalent configuration property.

-Valid values: elasticsearch
+Valid values: elasticsearch (default) or opensearch.

 CAMUNDA_DATABASE=opensearch